PsychoBird/RevelariOS/README.md

 ## RevelariOS CLI Features:

-- search bytes from memory (search)
+- Search memory for instances of bytes in memory
-- search string from memory (searchstr)
+- Search memory for instances of string in memory
+- Print all found results
-- write bytes to memory (write)
+- Write bytes to memory
-- write string to memory (writestr)
+- Write string to memory
-- read the memory in a hex view around the address returned by the scan
+- Read lines of memory as bytes
+- Read lines of memory as a chars
+- Pause / Resume current task

 Make sure to sign RevelariOS with ent.xml!
 RevelariOS can't operate without proper entitlements.